baublet/coaster/README.md

 # Coaster

-A framework for generating lightweight, horizontally-scalable web applications using strong types and generated code.
+A library for generating light-weight Object-Relational Mappers using Knex and TypeScript.